 ✅ The roles most often filled fractionally — including CEO, CFO, COO, and more

-✅ The benefits to fractional leadership vs. interim or full-time
+✅ The benefits of fractional leadership vs. interim or full-time

 ✅ What types of companies bring on fractional leadership